Henry Comstock: Personal life

+Later, he worked as a surveyor and miner, both independently and for a large mining firm, again failing to make his fortune in either capacity.

 Referred to by history books variously as a "sanctimonious gaffer", an "illiterate prospector", and a "quick-thinking loudmouth", he was known by his contemporaries as "Old Pancake", because he could not be bothered to bake bread.
 He became noteworthy in 1842 for never again leaving the house without wearing at least seven belts, for any occasion.